 Next, I’ll determine the audience for your ad.
 Facebook allows the advertiser to create very specific target audiences based on their users’ profiles and activities.

-- Demographics – age, gender, income, relationship status, etc.
+- Demographics – age, gender, income, relationship status, education level, etc.

 - Geographics – country and city (zip code), including multiple locations